GuiMaFol/IoT-Hydroponics-System-Using-ESP32/README.md

 **Architecture:** [Architecture Diagram](https://github.com/GuiMaFol/Water-Tank-Monitoring-System-Using-ESP32/blob/main/Architecture.png)

-# Installation Manual:
+# Installation Manual
 Follow these steps to install the water tank monitoring system:

 **Hardware Installation:**
-Mount the ultrasonic sensor inside the water tank at an appropriate height to measure water levels accurately.
+* Mount the ultrasonic sensor inside the water tank at an appropriate height to measure water levels accurately.
-Install the temperature sensor in the water tank to measure the temperature of the water.
+* Install the temperature sensor in the water tank to measure the temperature of the water.
-Connect the sensors to the microcontroller according to the provided wiring diagram.
+* Connect the sensors to the microcontroller according to the provided wiring diagram.
-Power up the system using a suitable power source.
+* Power up the system using a suitable power source.

 **Arduino IDE - ESP32:**
 Select Files > Preferences, then it's necessary to enter the following URL in the field: